kgruiz/PyTokenCounter/README.md

 ### `GetModelForEncoding(encodingName: str) -> str`

-Determines the model name associated with a given encoding.
+Determines the model name associated with a given encoding, facilitating the selection of appropriate **LLMs**.

 **Parameters:**